PBrockmann/wms-pyferret/README.md

 <hr>
 2016/09/21

-* colorbars are created by master process and added to the template html page
+* Colorbars are created by master process and added to the template html page
 * Add map center and zoom option
 * Change call to allow curvilinear grid plot (shade command with 3 arguments)